Rosemary-Claire Collard, PhD

 |Phone:||(514) 848-2424 ext.
 2054|

 Rosemary is a human geographer interested in broadening critical thought beyond a strictly human subject.
 The overarching subject of her work is the relationship between capitalism and biological life, and the role this relationship plays in extinction and biodiversity loss.
-Specifically, Rosemary studies how animals' lives and deaths are de/valued, used and transformed in capitalist regimes.
+Specifically, Rosemary studies how wild animals' lives and deaths are de/valued, used and transformed in capitalist regimes.
 She also looks at the politics of institutions and cultural practices including wildlife management and law, wildlife conservation, rehabilitation and captivity, and wildlife science and film.
-In all cases her research aims to consider the political and ethical possibilities these relationships open or close, as well how they create conditions of im/possibility for how different beings - human and not - can live.
+In all cases her research aims to consider how these regimes, institutions and practices create conditions of im/possibility for how different beings - human and not - can live.

-Rosemary draws on multisite and multispecies fieldwork combined with scholarship from critical theory, feminist thought (especially feminist political economy and ecofeminism), economic geography and sociology, and political ecology.
+Rosemary draws on multisite and multispecies fieldwork combined with scholarship from political economy and political ecology, feminist thought (especially feminist political economy and ecofeminism), economic geography and sociology, and critical theory (especially posthumanist thought).
 With this approach her most recently completed research project tracked the global exotic pet trade across six countries, investigating how an animal is transformed from a forest or desert resident into a commodity in a living room halfway around the world.
 She has two current projects.
 The first is developing a better understanding of how specifically lively commodities are decommodified, following exotic pets as they exit commodity circuits through various means (sanctuary, illegal release, rehabilitation).
 The second project is looking into how human-animal relations are reconfigured in the aftermath of environmental disasters (i.e. oil spills) that cause mass animal death.

 With Jesse Arseneault, Rosemary co-directs the The Society, Politics, Animals & Materiality (SPAM) Centre at Concordia.
 She was a postdoctoral fellow at the University of Toronto in 2013-14.
 She completed her PhD (2014) and MA (2009) in geography at the University of British Columbia and her BA Honours in geography and environmental studies on Vancouver Island at the University of Victoria (2007), not far from her hometown of Sooke.

-Annals of the Association of American Geographers (2016-)
+Editorial Board Member, Annals of the Association of American Geographers

 Editorial Board Member, Environment and Planning D: Society and Space